Dear New NICU mom,

 When my mom asked what she could do I handed her two pounds of pasta and a stack of disposable containers.
 And she cooked us a week’s worth of lunches (hospital cafeteria food gets old.. and expensive!).

 Other family and friends might be able to take care of things at your home, your pets, or even finish decorating the nursery if your baby came early and you haven’t had time yet.
-People genuinely want to help and will feel better if they can do something that really benefits you.
+People genuinely want to help and will feel better if they can do something that really benefits them.

 Remember that the hospital staff is there for you and your family as well!
 The social worker helped get us a room at the Ronald McDonald House so we could stay near the hospital instead of driving two hours back and forth every day.
 As much as I hated the feeling of being on the receiving end of ‘charity’, I will forever be grateful for that chance to be near my boys 24/7.